What procedures do I need to follow after receiving the offer/conditional offer of admission?

 When should I submit my visa application?
 Do I need to wait until I have got the formal offer?

-Once you have received your offer letter of admission (including the conditional offer letter), you may submit your visa documentation to the Centre of Development and Resources for Students (CEDARS).
-CEDARS will then forward your visa documents to the Hong Kong Immigration Department for processing.
-The HK Immigration Department (HKID) normally takes 6 to 8 week to process your visa application.
+Once you have received your offer letter of admission (including the conditional offer letter), you may submit your visa documentation to the Admissions and Academic Liasion Section (AAL) of the Registry.
+AAL will then forward your visa documents to the Hong Kong Immigration Department for processing.
+The HK Immigration Department (HKID) normally takes 8 to 10 weeks to process your visa application.

 Overseas & Taiwan candidates

-You may forward your visa documents to CEDARS after receiving your offer letter of admission (including the conditional offer letter).
-After receiving your visa documents, CEDARS will act as your visa sponsor and forward your complete visa application document set to the Hong Kong Immigration Department for consideration.
-In 6 - 8 weeks, HK Immigration Department will inform CEDARS of your student visa application result.
-If HK Immigration has approved your student visa application, CEDARS will pick up the visa label and courier it to you.
+You may forward your visa documents to AAL after receiving your offer letter of admission (including the conditional offer letter).
+After receiving your visa documents, AAL will act as your visa sponsor and forward your complete visa application document set to the Hong Kong Immigration Department for consideration.
+In 8 - 10 weeks, HK Immigration Department will inform AAL of your student visa application result.
+If HK Immigration has approved your student visa application, AAL will pick up the visa label and courier it to you.

-Please refer to the CEDARS website for more information.
+Please refer to the AAL website for more information.

 Applications for deferment of payment of composition fees would only be approved exceptionally by the Dean of Student Affairs.
 If you would like to apply for deferment of payment of composition fees, please contact the Centre of Development and Resources for Students (CEDARS) at (852) 2859 2305 or at email@example.com.

 Please open a bank account once you have arrived Hong Kong.
-As for the documents required to open a bank acount, please click here and refer to the section "Planning Your Stay> Finances" in the 'Preparatory Guide for Non-local Students' published by CEDARS.
-You can then update the relevant information in the Student Information System (“SIS”) via HKU Portal and return the "Postgraduate Scholarship - Personal Record Form" to the Graduate School upon completion.
+As for the documents required to open a bank account, please click here and refer to the section "Planning Your Stay> Finances" in the 'Preparatory Guide for Non-local Students' published by CEDARS.
+You can then update the relevant information through the Student Information System (“SIS”) (HKU Portal > SIS Menu > Financial Services > View / Amend Bank Account Info) on or before the 10th day of the first month as a PGS holder.
+Late update of bank account information in SIS will lead to postponement of PGS payment.
+Payment details can be viewed at SIS (HKU Portal > SIS Menu > Financial Services > PGS / HKPF Details)

 MPhil students are normally required to register on/before September 1 (or January 1).
 PhD students can register on the first day of any month.